 The reality is these records should never leave your possession.
 Period.
 Digitally or physically.
-And you should have a complete audit of who has viewed them, and when.
-And, you should be able to restrict access to view only, so no extra copies are made or forwarded.
+You should have a complete audit of who has viewed them, and when.
+And you should be able to restrict access to view only, so no copies are made or forwarded.

 No doubt you already have technology solutions that deliver one or more specialized functions.
-HRIS, ECM and ERP systems all serve different purposes, and all generate records, and they all tend to act as information silos.
-It is hard to integrate them into a single comprehensive view of the sensitive information your records team is responsible for.
-You need to log into each system and remember how each works.
-You are on a scavenger hunt to gather up a comprehensive view of an employee.
+HRIS, ECM, and ERP systems, for example, all serve different purposes, generate records, and tend to act as information silos.
+It’s hard to integrate them into a single comprehensive view of the sensitive information your records team is responsible for.
+You need to log in to each system, remember how it works, and search for the information you need.

 The same documents or information might exist in more than one system, but they may be different versions.
-In some cases, people are printing out documents from one system to add them to another or to put them into a paper personnel file.
-Unfortunately, paper is frequently the only common integration mechanism that all of these systems understand.
+In some cases, people print out documents from one system to add them to another or to put them into a paper file.
+Unfortunately, paper is frequently the only common integration mechanism that all these systems understand.

 Ask yourself this question – “How confident are you that all your records are complete?”

-Can you say with confidence that you have a complete control of all classes of sensitive information?
-Are you sure it is all up to date – are they fully executed copies and not drafts?
-Unfortunately our files don’t tell us when documents are missing.
+Can you confidently say that you have complete control of all classes of sensitive information?
+Are you sure it’s all up to date and not still in draft status?
+Unfortunately, our files don’t tell us when documents are missing.
 The moment you need a document is the wrong time to find out you don’t have it.

 What if you knew with certainty that the files were complete?
-Would that help you sleep better at night or be prepared for that internal audit?
-With strong workflow and monitoring controls, your document management system should constantly scan through all relevant files, testing for completeness and looking for expiring documents and those needing updating.
+Would that help you sleep better at night or be prepared for an internal audit?
+With strong workflow and monitoring controls, your document management system should constantly scan through relevant files, test for completeness, and look for expiring documents or those needing updates.

-For HR documents, and anything else containing personally identifiable information (PII), you need to ensure records are kept as long as needed, but no longer.
-Conversely, your CFO and General Counsel probably want to ensure that all records are destroyed as soon as they are eligible so that you have a strong position of consistently following policies in the event a destroyed document ever becomes a legal issue (also known as spoliation of evidence).
+For documents containing personally identifiable information (PII), you need to ensure records are kept as long as needed, but no longer.
+Conversely, your CFO and General Counsel probably want to ensure that all records are destroyed as soon as they’re eligible, so you have a strong position of consistently following policies in the event a destroyed document ever becomes a legal issue (also known as spoliation of evidence).

 How DOES digital document management help?

 Each document type has a specific retention schedule.
-In most cases, the retention period is triggered by an event – employee termination, contract expiration, or invoice pay date being some common examples.
-When documents are on paper, they all go into a folder, and it is totally impractical to constantly monitor each file and clean out the ones that need to be destroyed.
-Frequently, the folders for terminated employees or long-term contracts are put in a box and shipped off-site, where nobody is going to rummage through them for quite a while.
+Usually, the retention period is triggered by an event – employee termination, contract expiration, or invoice pay date being some common examples.
+When documents are on paper, they go into a folder, and it’s totally impractical to constantly monitor each file and clean out the ones that need to be destroyed.
+Records with long retention periods are often put in a box and shipped off-site, where nobody is going to rummage through them for quite a while.

-Perhaps most importantly, a system that understands information governance also includes a “litigation hold” or “legal hold” mechanism.
-In the event there is a legal dispute, an audit, or regulatory issue, it is critical that the system freezes the related documents, and prevents them from being destroyed.
-With a digital platform and a strong information governance solution, information managers, finance, and legal all achieve their goals.
+Perhaps most importantly, digital document management systems often include a “litigation hold” or “legal hold” feature.
+In the event there’s a legal dispute, audit, or regulatory issue, it’s critical that the system prevents the related documents from being destroyed.
+With document digitization and a strong information governance solution, information managers, finance, and legal all achieve their goals.

-Each of these six reasons to digitize your important documents ties back to the theme of compliance.
-Chances are that one or more of these reasons resonates with your situation.
-As an information professional, you have a broad range of responsibilities, but it is important to recognize that creating a proper environment for the safe, secure, and compliant management of documents is key to achieving them.
+Each of these six reasons for document digitization ties back to the theme of compliance.
+As an information professional, you have a broad range of responsibilities, but creating a proper environment for the safe, secure, and compliant management of documents is the most important.